famous-battles-and-conflicts

 The Persian Combat System

 The Persian army was a multi-ethnic imperial force.
 Its core infantry, the sparabara, carried a large wicker shield (spara) and a spear, but wore little armor.
 The more famous Immortals were elite troops, but even they lacked the heavy bronze armor of the hoplites.
 The Persian reliance on archery, cavalry, and light missile troops was well-suited to open plains and harassment tactics, but it was vulnerable to a determined close-quarters assault.
 The Persian soldier was trained to fight in a more individualistic manner, with less emphasis on the kind of disciplined, synchronized formation that characterized the phalanx.
 At Marathon, the Persians likely expected to use their cavalry to outflank the Greeks and their archers to break up the phalanx before it could close.
+When the cavalry failed to play a decisive role, the Persians were forced into a frontal infantry battle for which they were poorly equipped.

 The Phalanx in Action: The Battle Unfolds